 1. SharePoint to Office 365 Migration – Supported Scenarios

 Planning your Migration from SharePoint to Office 365

 I've been searching the Internet to find articles on how to migrate from SharePoint to the cloud and haven’t found much relevant information.

 For this reason, I decided to write an article that will focus on the technical aspects of a SharePoint Online migration.
-However, it's important to note that even if we're moving to Office 365, it technically is still a SharePoint migration, so everything you've read about them still applies.
+However, it's important to note that even if we're moving to Office 365, it technically is still a on-premise SharePoint migration, so everything you've read about them still applies.